Controllable Text Summarization: Unraveling Challenges, Approaches, and Prospects -- A Survey: Approaches to Controlled Summarization

-\textbf{Structure.} Generic datasets lack key elements for emphasizing specific aspects in the corresponding ground truth summaries.
-To address this limitation and emphasize summary structure, \citet{shen-etal-2022-mred} introduces the MRed dataset (see Section~\ref{sec: datasets_info}).
-They achieve structure-controllable text generation by adding a control sequence at the beginning of the input text and treating summary generation as a standalone process.
-However, this approach has two main \underline{\textit{\textbf{limitations}}} 1) generated tokens are solely based on logits predictions without ensuring that the sequence satisfies the control signal, 2) Auto-regressive models face error propagation in generation due to self-attention, causing subsequent generations to deviate from the desired output.

-To overcome these challenges, the sentence beam-search (SentBS) \citet{shen-etal-2022-sentbs} approach produces multiple sentence options for each sentence and selects the best sentence based on both the control structure and the model's likelihood probabilities.
-In a related study, \citet{zhong2023strong} utilizes predicted argument role information to control the structure in legal opinion documents.
+\textbf{Entity.} Entity-centric summarization concentrates on producing a summary of a document that is specific to a given target entity \cite{hofmann-coyle-etal-2022-extractive}. \citet{zheng-etal-2020-controllable} extract the named entities using a pre-trained BERT \cite{devlin-etal-2019-bert} based model and feed both the article and the selected entities to a bidirectional LSTM \cite{hochreiter1997long} encoder-decoder model.
+In another study, \citet{liu-chen-2021-controllable} extract the entities (speakers and non-speaker entities) from a dialogue to form a planning sequence.
+The entities extracted are concatenated to the source dialogue for training the conditional BART-based model.
+This model introduces factual \underline{\textit{\textbf{inconsistency}}} due to paraphrasing from a personal perspective.\\ \citet{maddela-etal-2022-entsum} extend the GSum \cite{dou-etal-2021-gsum} by feeding it either sentences or strings, which mention extracted entities as guidance.
+The model is an adapted version of BERTSum \cite{liu-lapata-2019-text}, where only the sentences containing the entity string mention and its coreferent mentions are fed. \citet{hofmann-coyle-etal-2022-extractive} model entity-centric extractive summarization as a sentence selection task.
+Building upon BERTSum \cite{liu-lapata-2019-text}, they use a BERT \cite{devlin-etal-2019-bert} based encoders to represent the sentence and target entity pair and train with a contrastive loss objective to extract sentences most relevant to the target entities.\\ \textbf{Structure.} Generic datasets lack key elements for emphasizing specific aspects in the corresponding ground truth summaries.
+To address this limitation and emphasize summary structure, \citet{shen-etal-2022-mred} achieve structure-controllable text generation by adding a control sequence at the beginning of the input text and treating summary generation as a standalone process.
+However, this approach has two main \underline{\textit{\textbf{limitations}}}, 1) generated tokens are solely based on logits predictions without ensuring that the sequence satisfies the control signal, 2) Auto-regressive models face error propagation in generation due to self-attention, causing subsequent generations to deviate from the desired output.
+To overcome these challenges, the sentence beam-search (SentBS) \cite{shen-etal-2022-sentbs} approach produces multiple sentence options for each sentence and selects the best sentence based on both the control structure and the model's likelihood probabilities.
+In a related study, \citet{zhong2023strong} utilize predicted argument role information to control the structure in legal opinion documents.
 Additionally, in the work of \citet{zhang2023macsum}, the prompt of entity chains, representing an ordered sequence of entities, is used for pre-training and fine-tuning with a planning objective to control the summary structure.